MauricioPino/langchain-dev/readme.md

 # Langchain requests
-* - pip install -r requirements.txt
+* pip install -r requirements.txt
-* - You will also need to add your OpenAI API key to the `.env` file.
+* You will also need to add your OpenAI API key to the `.env` file.
-* - streamlit run app.py
+* Into your app folder, execute in terminal: py app.py